 Xhosa Tribe Made at Home Ingceke Sun Cream

-In the Eastern Cape Province conditions inland are usually drier and hotter and there is a lower rainfall level than at the coast.
-The South African region has Subtropical weather, during the summer months temperatures range from 74℉ - 92℉ or 23℃ - 33℃ between September and April.
-January is usually the hottest month with hot and humid days, sunscreen then becomes an essential item.
+In the Eastern Cape Province, conditions inland are usually drier and hotter, with a lower rainfall than at the coast.
+The South African region has Subtropical weather; during the summer months, temperatures range from 74℉ - 92℉ or 23℃ - 33℃ between September and April.
+January is usually the hottest month, with hot and humid days, so sunscreen becomes essential.

-The Xhosa traditionally make ingceke sun-cream which is a mixture of water and clay to protect themselves from the burning rays of the sun and used as skin ointment to treat rashes and eczema.
+The Xhosa traditionally make ingceke sun-cream, a mixture of water and clay, to protect themselves from the sun's burning rays.
+It is used as skin ointment to treat rashes and eczema.

 Fair-skinned people are likely to absorb more solar energy than dark-skinned people under the same conditions.
-Given the recognized public health benefits of sunscreen use, Africans use sunscreen with other sun protective measures to make a difference in how well they are able to protect themselves from sunburn, skin cancer, early skin aging and other risks of overexposure to the sun.
+Given the recognized public health benefits of sunscreen use, Africans use sunscreen with other sun protective measures to make a difference in how well they can protect themselves from sunburn, skin cancer, early skin aging, and other risks of overexposure to the sun.

 Lotions